DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 < HTTP/2 200
 < content-type: text/html
 ```

-index.html is returned, we rewrite the incoming URI to append `index.html` to the request so that an existing key could be fetched from S3.
+`index.html` is returned, we rewrite the incoming URI to append `index.html` to the request so that an existing key can be fetched from S3.

 ### Serve localized content
-Using the browsers header `accept-language`, we are returning the content in the language requested by the viewer.
-The URL is the same regardless of the language, but needs to be cached according to the language.
+Using the browser's `accept-language` header, we are returning the content in the language requested by the viewer.
+The URL is the same regardless of the language, but needs to be cached according to this language.
 Since this header can have multiple variations, we normalize it to increase our hit ratio.

 - Backend: S3-API
 - Edge function: viewer-request Cloudfront Function